The Hanging Tree (The Hunger Games song): Composition and use

-According to Haymitch Abernathy, the song was the first memory Peeta associated with Katniss that did not trigger a "mental breakdown" after the Capitol propagandized him.
+In the novel, Haymitch Abernathy says that the song was the first memory Peeta associated with Katniss that did not trigger a "mental breakdown" after the Capitol propagandized him.
 After realizing this, Katniss uses "The Hanging Tree" as a remedy for Peeta's "Capitol-implanted hatred".
 She reminds herself of the song once more after Peeta tells her to kill him, in an effort to prevent himself from harming members of their rescue team due to how the Capitol "reprogrammed" him.
 In the adaption, however, Plutarch Heavensbee uses the film of Katniss singing as anti-Capitol propaganda and changes the lyrics from "necklace of rope" to "necklace of hope" to reduce some of the macabre undertones in the original song.
-Plutarch then uses the song as a rebel anthem.
+Plutarch then uses the song as a rebel anthem, which prompts people from the districts to destroy a hydroelectric dam that the Capitol relies on.

 In the prequel novel The Ballad of Songbirds and Snakes (2020), the song is revealed to have been penned by Lucy Gray Baird, the first Hunger Games victor from District 12.
 According to Zegler, who plays Lucy Gray, the character is "a performer forced to fight" in contrast to Katniss, "a fighter forced to perform".
 Lucy Gray witnesses the execution of Arlo Chance at a hanging tree after he is accused of killing two Peacekeepers and a coal mine boss.
 His lover is arrested for protesting his innocence.

 Coriolanus Snow hears Lucy Gray singing "The Hanging Tree" with a guitar as they reunite in a field in District 12.
 Their romance mirrors the song, as they meet up at the hanging tree to flee Panem.
 Lucy Gray is aware Snow is responsible for two deaths but runs away from him after realizing he is responsible for a third.
 This parallels the description of Chance's execution: "they strung up a man they say murdered three".
 She sings the song as she runs, leading mockingjays to repeat it.